peterpaints/flights/README.md

 ```

 #### Info
 This is a test micro-app, written in Flask, and wrapped in Docker.
-Flask is light-weight, and affords one more control over how to design database models, configure security for the API endpoints and serialize responses back to clients
+Flask is light-weight, and affords one more control over how to design database models, configure security for the API endpoints and serialize responses back to clients.

+Everything, from the redis server to the backend database runs on docker.
+To access the postgres instance running within docker, run `docker ps -a`, and select the container id of the postgres server.

+Then, run `docker exec -it <container_id> bash`

+Once you've opened the shell session, run `psql -U postgres flights`

+This connects you to the `flights` database.
+From here you can run `SQL` queries such as
+`SELECT * FROM flights;` to inspect various tables.

 #### The Endpoints